mvslovers/brexx370/docs/source/installation.rst

 BREXX Catalogue
 ~~~~~~~~~~~~~~~

+In TK5, the required Catalogue entry is already defined in the distribution
+and can therefore be omitted.

 Make sure that your MVS system has a BREXX Alias pointing to a user
 catalogue defined in the master catalogue.
 To determine it, run the